sftcd/openssl/esnistuff/design.md

 The ``usage()`` function for the [testclient.sh](https://gitbub.com/sftcd/openssl/esnistuff/testit.sh) produces this:

 			$ ./testclient.sh -h
-			Running ./testclient.sh at 20181205-224220
+			Running ./testclient.sh at 20181212-120634
 			./testclient.sh [-cHPpsdnlvh] - try out encrypted SNI via openssl s_client -c [name] specifices a covername that I'll send as a clear SNI (NONE is special) -H means try connect to that hidden server
-			  -P [filename] means read ESNIKeys public value from file and not DNS -s [name] specifices a server to which I'll connect -p [port] specifices a port (default: 443)
+			  -P [filename] means read ESNIKeys public value from file and not DNS -s [name] specifices a server to which I'll connect (localhost=>local certs) -p [port] specifices a port (default: 443)
 			  -d means run s_client in verbose mode
 			  -v means run with valgrind
 			  -l means use stale ESNIKeys
+			  -S [file] means save or resume session from <file>
 			  -n means don't trigger esni at all
 			  -h means print this